Select your cookie preferences

 For more information, see Kinesis Data Streams Regions and Endpoints in the AWS General Reference.

-Now that you have created your Kinesis Data Streams client, you can create a stream to work with, which you can accomplish with the Kinesis Data Streams console, or programmatically.
-To create a stream programmatically, instantiate a CreateStreamRequest object and specify a name for the stream and (if you want to use provisioned mode) the number of shards for the stream to use.
+Now that you have created your Kinesis Data Streams client, you can create a stream using the console or programmatically.
+To create a stream programmatically, instantiate a CreateStreamRequest object and specify a name for the stream.
+If you want to use provisioned mode, specify the number of shards for the stream to use.

 • On-demand: